MadelineRLuth/MadelineRLuth.github.io/index.md

 (Image Credit: [UCSD press release](https://ucsdnews.ucsd.edu/pressrelease/half_a_million_tests_and_many_later_new_buzz_about_a_malaria_prevention_drug))

 #### The Malaria Drug Accelerator (MalDA) Consortium
 [MalDA](https://winzeler.ucsd.edu/malda/) is an innovative target-guided discovery platform and collaboration between academic, non-profit, and pharmaceutical groups funded by the Bill & Melinda Gates Foundation and centered at UCSD.
-I manage all sequencing and whole genome analysis for the consortium, participating in the Target Identification and Validation Focus Group.
+I manage all sequencing and whole genome analysis for the consortium and participate in the Target Identification and Validation Focus Group.

 ![group photo](https://pbs.twimg.com/profile_banners/1198263575577534466/1575651873/600x200)

 #### Social Media Management
 I run the Twitter handles for both the [Winzeler Lab](https://twitter.com/WinzelerLabUCSD) and [MalDA](https://twitter.com/MalariaTargetID).

-### Funding and Support
+#### Funding and Support
 My graduate work is partially supported by a Ruth L. Kirschstein Institutional National Research Award from the National Institute for General Medical Sciences ([T32 GM008666](https://grantome.com/grant/NIH/T32-GM008666-16)) as a fellow in the [UCSD Genetics Training Program](http://genetics.ucsd.edu).

-### Teaching Experience
+#### Teaching Experience
-In Winter 2018, I was a Teaching Assistant for [Deborah Yelon](https://www-biology.ucsd.edu/research/faculty/dyelon)'s section of BICD100 (Genetics: an introduction to the principles of heredity emphasizing diploid organisms).
-Topics included Mendelian inheritance and deviations from classical Mendelian ratios, pedigree analysis, gene interactions, gene mutation, linkage and gene mapping, reverse genetics, population genetics, and quantitative genetics.
+In Winter 2018, I was a Teaching Assistant for [Deborah Yelon](https://www-biology.ucsd.edu/research/faculty/dyelon)'s section of BICD100, an introduction to genetics.
 I lead 2 discussion sections of 32 students each, managed grading, and organized review sessions for midterm and final exams.

-### Extracurricular Involvement at UCSD
+#### Extracurricular Involvement at UCSD
 * Student Organizer for the 2018-2019 [Genetics, Bioinformatics, & Systems Biology Colloquium](http://genomic.weebly.com)
 * Admissions Committee Member for 2018-2019 BMS Program Recruitment
 * Student Organizer of the 2019 [BMS Program Annual Retreat](https://biomedsci.ucsd.edu/calendar/bms-retreat.html), featuring keynote speaker [Lior Pachter](https://pachterlab.github.io) from CalTech
 * Student Organizer for the 2018-2019 BMS Student-Invited Speaker Seminar, featuring [Clodagh O'Shea](https://www.salk.edu/scientist/clodagh-oshea/) from Salk Institute

+## Undergraduate Education and Research
+Previously, I obtained my B.S. in Microbiology from UC Riverside, where I worked as an undergraduate research assistant in the labs of [David Crowley](https://profiles.ucr.edu/app/home/profile/crowley) and [Sharon L. Walker](https://drexel.edu/engineering/about/faculty-staff/W/walker-sharon/).
+In 2015, I was awarded the $5,000 [UCR Chancellor's Research Fellowship](https://se.ucr.edu/research/chancellor_fellowship) to complete my [University Honors](https://honors.ucr.edu) thesis titled "Effect of Material Properties on Bacterial Attachment to Thin Film Photocatalytic Titanium Dioxide."

-### Scientific Outreach and Volunteerism
+## Scientific Outreach and Volunteerism
 * Judge at the 2017, 2018, 2019, and 2020 [Greater San Diego Science and Engineering Fair (GSDSEF)](https://www.gsdsef.org)
 * eMentor for Del Lago Academy career advising program for high school students (2017-2020)
 * Moderator for the 2019 UCSD Summer Research Conference for Undergraduates
 * Career Experience Panelist at Del Lago Academy (2020)

-## Undergraduate Education and Research
-Previously, I obtained my B.S. in Microbiology from UC Riverside, where I worked as an undergraduate research assistant in the labs of [David Crowley](https://profiles.ucr.edu/app/home/profile/crowley) and [Sharon L. Walker](https://drexel.edu/engineering/about/faculty-staff/W/walker-sharon/).
-In 2015, I was awarded the $5,000 [UCR Chancellor's Research Fellowship](https://se.ucr.edu/research/chancellor_fellowship) to complete my [University Honors](https://honors.ucr.edu) thesis titled "Effect of Material Properties on Bacterial Attachment to Thin Film Photocatalytic Titanium Dioxide."
+* Member of UCR [Delta Sify](http://deltasify.weebly.com) (Change in Scientific Importance for Youth) Club

 # My GitHub Repositories
 Most of my work involves identifying drug targets and drug resistance mechanisms in malaria parasites through the process of *in vitro* evolution and whole genome analysis ([IVIEWGA](https://www.ncbi.nlm.nih.gov/pubmed/29451780#)).
 Doing so requires building bioinformatics pipelines to analyze genomic data at scale.
 The following repositories represent my work in pipeline development and their applications in *P. falciparum* (the malaria parasite) as well as side projects in *S. cerevisiae* and *T. gondii*.